sascha-kirch/sascha-kirch.github.io/docs/_about/about_research.md

 image: emojos.png
 ---
 Together with the Irish company <a href="https://www.volograms.com/" target="_blank">Volograms</a> I have worked on adversarial domain adaptation of 3D data to train a volumetric video generator.
-We implemented a novel CycleGAN architecture to synthetically generate training samples, which we then used to train a model that reconstructs 3D data from single images.
+We implemented a novel CycleGAN architecture, the VoloGAN, to synthetically generate training samples, which we then used to train a model that reconstructs 3D data from single images.
-We are currently writing a research paper and plan to publish soon.
+Our results are published in the paper <a href="https://arxiv.org/abs/2207.09204" target="_blank">VoloGAN: Adversarial Domain Adaptation for Synthetic Depth Data</a>.

 In the scope of my PhD, I am currently working on the state-of-the-art in the field of generative multi-modal deep learning.
 I have attended several conferences, studied a vast number of papers and evaluated many possible fields to study.
 It took me some time to come up with a suitable topic since many restrictions apply to my PhD due to limited access to resources.